|

 In science it is extremely important that you acknowledge all sources

 and give fair credits to other researchers.
-A reader of your thesis
+Failing to do so means

 must be able to tell what was state-of-the-art from what you have